les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-20-estimation-en-heures.markdown

 However, if we then actually work that task plan, many things can happen, and most of them are bad.

-Toutefois, si nous travaillons alors vraiment sur plan de tâches, beaucoup de choses peuvent arriver, et la plupart d'entre elles sont mauvaises.
+Toutefois, si nous travaillons alors vraiment sur ce plan de tâches, beaucoup de choses peuvent arriver, et la plupart d'entre elles sont mauvaises.

 We might complete each task, put them together, and have the story actually work.
 It could happen.
 More often than not, we think the tasks are complete, and when we integrate them, the story does not work.
 This is “less than ideal”, q.v.
 It leads to finger-pointing, other finger gestures, and to rushing at the end of the Sprint to figure out what’s wrong.

 Nous pourrions compléter chaque tâche, les rassembler, et avoir une story qui fonctionne vraiment.
 Cela pourrait arriver.
-Le plus souvent qu'alors, nous pensons que les tâches sont faites, et alors nous les intégrons, la story ne fonctionne pas.
+Plus souvent qu'alors, nous pensons que les tâches sont faites, et alors nous les intégrons, la story ne fonctionne pas.
 C'est "loin d'être l'idéal" (voir précédemment).
 Cela conduit à pointer du doigt, à d'autres gestes du doigt, et à se précipiter à la fin du sprint pour trouver ce qui s'est mal passé.

 Working in tasks essentially causes this to happen: whoever is working on each task has no feedback, until all the tasks are done as to whether they are doing the right thing or not.
 Working without feedback leads to error.

-Travailler en tâches provoquent l'arrivée de ce genre de chose essentiellement : toute personne travaillant sur chacune de ces  tâches n'aura pas de retour, jusqu'à ce que toutes les tâches soient faites peu importe qu'elles fassent la bonne chose ou pas.
+Travailler en tâches provoquent généralement l'arrivée de ce genre de chose :  qui que ce soit travaillant sur chacune de ces  tâches n'aura pas de retour jusqu'à ce que toutes les tâches soient faites, qu'elles fassent la bonne chose ou pas.
 Travailler sans retour d'informations conduit à l'erreur.

 But let’s look a bit more deeply at what can go wrong when you work on Task A1 and I work on task A2, adding up to story A. Each of us can do the wrong thing or the right.
 We won’t know until the end.
 We can each do too little work, leaving something out, or too much work, putting something in that isn’t even needed.
 Or we can get it just right.

-Mais approfondissons un peu plus sur ce qui s'est mal passé quand vous avez travaillé sur la tâche A1 et que je travaillais sur la tâche A2, rassemblées en une story A. Chacun d'entre nous peut faire la chose correctement ou pas.
-Nous ne le savons qu'à la fin.
+Mais approfondissons un peu plus sur ce qui peut mal se passer quand vous travaillez sur la tâche A1 et que je travaille sur la tâche A2, pour donner la story A. Chacun d'entre nous peut faire la chose correctement ou pas.
+Nous ne le saurons qu'à la fin.
 Nous pouvons y travailler chacun un peu, en oubliant quelque chose, ou en faire trop, en y ajoutant quelque chose qui n'est même pas demandé.
-Ou bien simplement nous pouvons le faire bien.
+Ou bien simplement nous pouvons le faire correctement.

 What are the odds?
 The odds are that we’ll have trouble when we integrate and the odds are that there will be code rushed in at the last minute and that there will be other code that need not have been done at all.

-Quelles sont les chances , Les chances sont que nous aurons des ennuis si nous intégrons et les chances qu'il y aura du code à la pelle à la dernière minute et qu'il aura aussi du code qui n'a pas besoin d'être fait du tout.
+Quelles sont les chances ?
+Les chances sont que nous aurons des ennuis quand nous intégrerons et les chances qu'il y aura du code à la pelle à la dernière minute et qu'il y aura aussi du code qui n'a pas besoin d'être fait du tout.

 Waste, that’s what happens.
 Working task breakdowns is often ineffective and often inefficient.
 Don’t be that person.
 Work in complete stories instead. (vide infra)

 Du gâchis, voilà ce qu'il se passe.
-Travailler avec de la décomposition de tâches est souvent inefficace et inefficient.
+Faire la décomposition des tâches est souvent inefficace et inefficient.
 Ne soyez pas cette personne.
-Travailler avec des stories complètes à la place. (voir plus bas)
+Travailler  à la place avec des stories complètes. (voir plus bas)

 ### Identifying task breakdowns